-Whether a first-time home buyer or experienced mortgage shopper, when it comes time to finding the best mortgage rate, you’ll have to make important decisions about the term and amortization of your mortgage.
+Whether you're a first-time homebuyer or an experienced mortgage shopper, when it comes time to finding the best mortgage rate, you’ll have to make important decisions about the term and amortization of your mortgage.
 These two mortgage features have a huge impact on how much your monthly payments will be and how much interest you’ll pay.
 But if you’re a first-time homebuyer or this is your first mortgage renewal, you might not know what they even mean.

 Let’s look at what the term and amortization of a mortgage are, and how they affect the biggest personal investment you’ll make in your life.